rauc-lab/being/docs/index.rst

 - Core :doc:`concepts` of Being
 - :doc:`manuals` of the frontend widgets
-- A couple of quick :doc:`tutorials`.
+- A couple of quick :doc:`tutorials`

 Source Code